Hospitals & Asylums

 Cartagena Protocol on Biosafety of 2000 and Nagoyo Protocol on Access to

-Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from
+Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from Their

-outlays, undistributed offsetting receipts and congressional budget authority.
+undistributed offsetting receipts and congressional budget authority.

 Agriculture outlays grow 2.5% government, 3% services and 3.3% SNAP to sustain